 The decision of issuing this dividend is done by the board of directors of that company.
 Many times, the decision of paying these dividends is inspired by the need of keeping shareholders encouraged with their investment without paying out any actual cash.
 This way, the investors get a healthy return on their investments and the company also doesn’t have to part away with any capital.

-In general, These are mostly issued on the basis of percentage of existing holdings of stocks.
+In general, These are mostly issued on the basis of the percentage of existing holdings of stocks.
 For instance, let us assume that a company XYZ has announced to issue this dividend of 30 percent.
 What this implies is that each and every shareholder of that company will see their stock holdings go up by 30 percent.
 So, if person A earlier had 100 shares of company XYZ, his share count after receiving the dividends will be 130 in number.

-Please note that this, however, will have no impact on shareholders wealth at the time of issuance.
+Please note that this, however, will have no impact on shareholder’s wealth at the time of issuance.

 Small vs Large Stock Dividends

-Depending on the percentage of shares issued to the total value of shares outstanding before dividend, a this can be small or large.
+Depending on the percentage of shares issued to the total value of shares outstanding before dividend, this can be small or large.

 4.9 (1,067 ratings)

-Below diagram shows how the stock dividend accounting is done when the issue is small and large.
+The below diagram shows how the stock dividend accounting is done when the issue is small and large.

 Example (Small Issue)

 90 Degree Corp has declared and issues a 20% stock dividend.
-On the date of declaration, the stock sells at $50/share.
+On the date of the declaration, the stock sells at $50/share.
 Show the accounting entries

 - Common Stock increases by an additional 20% = $1 x 10,000 x 20% = 2000.
 Total Common Stock becomes 12,000